transdigiware/blockchain/howto/ibp-console-advanced-channel.md

 Updating a channel is different.
 Rather than an organization acting alone, channel updates follow the collaborative governance procedures that are fundamental to the way the {{site.data.keyword.blockchainfull_notm}} Platform functions.
 This collaborative process involves sending the channel configuration update requests to operator organizations that have an administrative role in the channel.

 Because selecting [Anchor peers](#ibp-console-govern-channels-anchor-peers) and [Joining a peer to a channel](#ibp-console-govern-channels-join-peer) are actions that only require the signature of the organization performing the action, they are updated through the **Channel details** panel inside a channel.
 To update other parameters, you must click on the **Settings** button next to the channel name at the top of the page and initiate a channel configuration update transaction.
 A panel will appear that looks very similar to the panel you use to create a channel.

-### Channel configuration parameters you can update
-{: #ibp-console-govern-update-channel-available-parameters}

-It's possible to change many, but not all, of the configuration parameters of a channel after the channel has been created.
-The **Channel name**, for example, cannot be edited, nor can the ordering service where the channel is hosted.

-First thing you will see is the **Organization updating channel** panel.
-Here you will specify the organization (MSP) and admin identity that will be submitting this channel configuration update.
-From here, you can navigate down to the parameter you want to change, which includes all of the same parameters you specified when creating the channel other than the **channel** capabilities, which are only available when updating a channel.

-If you are attempting to change any parameter that requires the signature of ordering service admins (for example, the **Block cutting parameters** or **ordering service consenters**) and are one of the ordering service admins on this channel, you will see a field for the ordering service organization.
-Select the MSP of the relevant ordering service organization from the drop-down list.
-If you are not an admin of the ordering service organization, you can still make a request to change these fields, but the request will need to be signed by an ordering service admin.

-When you are done making your updates, the **Review channel information** panel will allow you to review your changes and then submit them.

 ### Signature collection flow
 {: #ibp-console-govern-update-channel-signature-collection}